katnaps/nixos-base/README.md

 ## blkdiscard
 ### blkdiscard -s, --secure
-you want to wipe it with the following command:<br/>
+You want to wipe it with the following command:<br/>
 using `blkdiscard -s`
 ```
 # blkdiscard -s /dev/nvme0nX